JustinHuPrime/StackLang/README.md

 ## Getting Started

-StackLang is built using the `c++17` standard, and compiled using `g++`.
+StackLang is built using the C++17 standard, and compiled using g++.
 However, this project should be able to be built on any system.
-The included makefile is set up to compile the interpreter on a Linux/Unix system.
+The included makefile is set up to compile the interpreter on a Linux/Unix-like system using g++.

 ### Prerequisites